Astrophytum asterias: Biology

-Another key difference between cacti and Euphorbiaceae is origin and wild distribution.
-Cacti, including Astrophytum, are predominately found on the American continents, with a great variety in South America and Mexico.
-Though they are diverse, and widespread globally, the majority of Euphorbia succulents are found in Africa, the Middle East, and India.
-Furthermore, all members of Euphorbiaceae produce a potentially irritating, caustic latex sap that can cause blindness if eye contact is made.
-Cacti, by comparison, are mostly non-toxic, with many well-known species producing edible fruits (such as prickly pear, dragonfruit, or epiphyllum), eaten by humans and animals alike.
-One of the very few commercially viable Euphorbias, for humans, would be the poinsettias that are sold each year in November and December.

 Distribution and habitat

 Star cactus is native to the lower Rio Grande Valley of Texas in the United States and the states of Nuevo León and Tamaulipas in Mexico, to the east of the Sierra Madre Oriental mountain range.

 Previously more abundant, this species is today restricted to a small portion of Starr County, Texas, and a few localized sites in Tamaulipas.
 Today this species is associated with thorn scrub, amongst rocky ground; it may have previously occupied richer, flat grasslands that have since been developed.
 It has probably been extirpated from Nuevo León.

 Cultivation

 Sand Dollar Cactus has been grown as a houseplant since the 1840s, like other members of its genus and despite its rarity in the wild.
 It is readily propagated from seed, so most plants encountered in nurseries are seed grown.
 The popularity of this species among collectors and enthusiasts has ensured that a number of cultivars are available.
 One such cultivar is the 'Super Kabuto', a clonally propagated variety whose large trichomes congregate into dense spots, arranged in a striking pattern.